yghomri/springboot-exple/README.md

-# springboot-exple
+# This is example of Spring Boot app
-This is example of Spring Boot app with JPA (no Spring Data)
+Comparison between using Hibernate JPA and Spring Data